schoolofcities/urban-data-storytelling/docs/index.md

 ---
-title: "Urban Data Storytelling"
+title: "Urban Data Storytelling, Analytics, and Visualization"
 ---

-Welcome to the Urban Data Storytelling online textbook, written and created by the [School of Cities](https://schoolofcities.utoronto.ca/) at the University of Toronto.
+Welcome to the Urban Data Storytelling, Analytics, and Visualization online textbook, written and created by the [School of Cities](https://schoolofcities.utoronto.ca/) at the University of Toronto.

 Urban data storytelling is the process and practice of using data to craft compelling narratives about cities, in order to communicate research and key insights, inform policy-making, build public will, or advocate for change.

-Urban data storytelling combines data analytics, data visualization, and narrative techniques to make complex urban trends understandable and engaging for specific audiences, such as policymakers, funders, or community members.
+It combines data analytics, data visualization, and narrative techniques to make complex urban trends understandable and engaging for specific audiences, such as policymakers, funders, or community members.

 This online textbook has several core modules, each composed of one or more notebooks or tutorials.